 However, more recently hostility has emerged from far-right and religious groups.
 This has been a major hurdle for the Muslim community with numerous incidents of vandalism and graffiti that stalled the creation of the mosque.

 As a result, an estimated 250,000 Muslims, who observe their religion have had to create informal and unauthorised prayer spaces stretching across the city in basements and disused stores.
 These sites of worship may, therefore, be considered illegal throughout Athens and the surrounding area.

 Athens is the only European capital without an official mosque.
 Instead, the only sanctioned mosques in the country could be found towards the northern border region near Turkey where many Muslims live.
 Nonetheless, Muslims in Athens have persevered in spite of these challenges through formally lobbying to the Greek government and greater community.

-Ashir Haidar, a representative of the Shia domination of the Muslim community of Greece, expressed the upcoming mosque as “a dream come true”.
+Ashir Haidar, a representative of the Shia denomination of the Muslim community of Greece, expressed the upcoming mosque as “a dream come true”.